Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Getting to immersed arc position

+8pt \emph{Idea of the Proof of Lemmas \ref{standardizing} and \ref {ff independence}}: To prove Lemma \ref{standardizing} we will describe six \emph{basic} restandardization maps and show that if $\mW$ is the standard ordered Whitney system for $R$ and $G$ in framed finger form with $\mW_0$ the standard k-switch, then up to $H_2$-equivalence, any $\mW$-framed $k$-switch $\mW_1$ is a restandardization of $\mW_0$ via a composition of these basic maps.
 8pt Given $R$ and $G$ in framed finger form we first describe how, after a suitable isotopy, an untwisted Whitney germed $\mF$ appears near the \emph{solid fingers}.
-One by one we then describe the five basic restandardization maps and for each such map $\psi$, show that if $R$ and $G$ are in framed finger form with $(\mF,\mW_1)\in$ IA where $\mW_1$ is a $\mW$-framed k-switch of the standard ordered $\mW$, then $I(\mF, \psi(\mW_1))=I(\mF, \mW_1)$.
+One by one we then describe the six basic restandardization maps and for each such map $\psi$, show that if $R$ and $G$ are in framed finger form with $(\mF,\mW_1)\in$ IA where $\mW_1$ is a $\mW$-framed k-switch of the standard ordered $\mW$, then $\I(\mF, \psi(\mW_1))=\I(\mF, \mW_1)$.
 The main observation being that except for tubes disjoint from $\mF$, $\psi$ is supported near $R\cup G \cup \textrm{fingers}$, so with this explicit understanding we can compare the invariant using Lemma \ref{parity}.

 10pt \emph{Proof of Lemma \ref{wframe independence}:} Since $\mW_1, \mW_2$ differ by G and R-twisting it follows by Lemma \ref{standardizing} that we can assume that $\mW_1^*$ and $\mW_2^*$ differ up to restandardization and $H_2$-equivalence by G and R-twisting.
 Since by Lemma \ref{ff independence} restandardization does not change the invariant and sequences of twistings are special cases of disc sliding sequences the result follows by Lemma \ref{hsf independence}.